 Beyond Nuclear is a nonprofit, nonpartisan membership organization that aims to educate and activate the public about the connections between nuclear power and nuclear weapons and the need to abolish both to protect public health and safety, prevent environmental harms, and safeguard our future.
-For the past fifteen years, Beyond Nuclear has advocated for an end to the production of nuclear waste and for securing the existing reactor waste in hardened on-site storage until it can be permanently disposed of in a safe, sound, and suitable underground repository.

-Beyond Nuclear's current work on safe storage and disposal of nuclear waste includes intervening in U.S. Nuclear Regulatory Commission ("NRC") licensing proceedings for the proposed Holtec International and Interim Storage Partners, L.L.C. ("ISP") consolidated interim storage facilities.
-In Don't Waste Michigan, et al. v.
-NRC, No. 21-1048, Beyond Nuclear appealed NRC's issuance of the ISP license to the U.S. Court of Appeals for the D.C.
-Circuit, on the ground that NRC's decision to license a private facility for storage of federally-owned spent reactor fuel violated the Nuclear Waste Policy Act.
+Beyond Nuclear advocates for an end to the production of nuclear waste and for securing the existing reactor waste in hardened on-site storage until it can be permanently disposed of in a safe, sound, and suitable underground repository.
+For almost ten years, Beyond Nuclear has worked toward its mission by regularly intervening in U.S. Nuclear Regulatory Commission ("NRC") licensing proceedings for the proposed Holtec International and Interim Storage Partners, L.L.C. ("ISP) consolidated interim storage facilities.
+Beyond Nuclear has appealed NRC's issuance of the ISP license for violating the Nuclear Waste Policy Act in Don't Waste Michigan, et al. v.
+NRC, No. 21-1048.
 The case is pending.